 What Is the Average Pay for Truckers?

-According to the Bureau of Labor Statistics, in 2019 the average truck driver made $45,260 per year.
-If you’re wondering “What state pays CDL drivers the most?”, Alaska pays the highest salaries to truck drivers with an average of $59,840.
-However, there are some metropolitan areas with even higher average pay rates, such as Barnstable Town, Massachusetts, and Lewiston, Idaho.
+According to 2021 reports from the Bureau of Labor Statistics, the average truck driver makes $48,310 per year.
+If you’re wondering “What state pays CDL drivers the most?”, Alaska has traditionally paid the highest salaries to truck drivers but the state of Washington now tops the scales coming in with an average salary of $57,190.
+Drivers willing to tackle the traffic and congestion of the New York metropolitan area have the highest paying CDL jobs.

 How Are Truck Drivers Paid?

 There are three main ways that companies determine a trucker's pay: hourly, by the number of miles driven, and a percentage of the payment for the load.

 While hourly pay is not typical in the trucking industry, it is a potential type of trucker pay.
 This type of pay functions just like any hourly job: you clock in, work your shift, and clock out when you're done.
 Hourly trucker pay is generally used for local driving jobs.

 The advantage of being paid hourly comes from a more predictable income and more home time.
 However, hourly truckers may miss out on some of the pay benefits available to truckers who get paid by the mile.

 2. What is MILEAGE Pay?

 Most truckers get paid by the mile.
 The more miles you drive, the more you get paid.
 There are often bonus programs from companies, usually involving drivers' efficiency.
 Mileage pay usually adds up to a decent hourly wage, although it will depend on bonuses, per-mile rate, and how the company structures its payment system.
 This type of pay scale creates a high paying trucking job.